Yos Riady

 The Bottom Line

-For most onchain applications, GA4 is a partial solution at best.
+For most DeFi applications, GA4 is a partial solution at best.
 It can tell you who visited your site, but it cannot tell you who converted, how much revenue they generated, or whether they came back.
 Formo was built to answer those questions.

 Choose GA4 if your conversions happen entirely offchain and you need a free, proven solution for standard web metrics.
 Choose Formo if you are building onchain and your analytics need to extend beyond the wallet connect button, reaching the transactions, revenue, and retention that actually determine your protocol's health.